cloudnative-pg/cloudnative-pg/docs/src/openshift.md

     for information on how to install the `oc` command-line interface.

-Instead of using the OpenShift Container Platform web console, you can install the Cloud Native PostgreSQL Operator from the OperatorHub and create a subscription using the `oc` command-line interface.
+Instead of using the OpenShift Container Platform web console, you can install the CloudNativePG Operator from the OperatorHub and create a subscription using the `oc` command-line interface.
 Through the `oc` CLI you can install the operator in all namespaces, a single namespace or multiple namespaces.